lter/ltertools/README.md

   the respective file names.
 Currently supports CSV, TXT, XLS, and XLSX file formats

+- **`solar_day_info`** – Identify sunrise, sunset, solar noon, and day length for all dates within a user-specified range at particular coordinates

 - **`cv`** – Calculate coefficient of variation (CV) from a vector of numbers